-&lt;sup>4 US EPA, Sustainable Materials Management, www.epa.gov/smm/sustainable-materials-management-basics, accessed October 7.
-2016.
+&lt;sup>4 US EPA, Sustainable Materials Management, www.epa.gov/smm/sustainable-materials-management-basics, accessed October 7, 2016.

-- SMM 1.01.01 To the extent possible, the county shall support land use decisions that align with SMM while balancing other regulatory and policy priorities, e.g., zoning amendments, and/or property acquisitions in suitable locations.
-SMM values, functions, and impacts to county lands shall be considered in the review of development proposals submitted through the Land Use department. - SMM 1.01.02 To the extent possible, the county shall support SMM from public, private, and non-profit sector organizations, including end-market development. - SMM 1.01.03 Boulder County may acquire real estate interests in land for SMM functions, if periodic feasibility research and planning studies indicate the need for county-owned land for viable SMM facilities or operations. - SMM 1.01.04 Boulder County shall minimize resource use and waste streams by encouraging growth of markets for local products, and ensuring the local processing and reuse of discarded waste materials within the county. - SMM 1.02 SMM in County Operations.
-Boulder County shall implement SMM practices in its own operations for its facilities, purchasing, and generation of waste and discards.
+- SMM 1.01.01 To the extent possible, the county shall support land use decisions that align with SMM while balancing other regulatory and policy priorities, e.g., zoning amendments, and/or property acquisitions for facilities in suitable locations.
+SMM values, functions, and impacts to county lands shall be considered in the review of development proposals submitted through the Land Use department. - SMM 1.01.02 To the extent possible, the county shall support SMM from public, private, and non-profit sector organizations, including development of local end-markets designed to reuse or repurpose materials. - SMM 1.01.03 Boulder County may acquire real estate interests in land for SMM functions, if periodic feasibility research and planning studies indicate the need for county-owned land for viable SMM facilities or operations. - SMM 1.01.04 Boulder County shall minimize resource use and waste streams by encouraging growth of markets for local products, and facilitating the local processing and reuse of discarded waste materials within the county. - SMM 1.02 SMM in County Operations.
+Boulder County shall implement SMM practices in its own operations of its facilities, purchasing, and generation of waste and discards.
 Furthermore, the activities of county departments shall promote and reflect the values of SMM.

 Goal 2.
 Facilitate SMM.
-Boulder County purposefully facilitates SMM activities taking place across the county through county-wide planning, management and education functions, including its active role in providing zero waste services.
+Boulder County purposefully facilitates SMM activities taking place across the county through county-wide planning, management, and education functions, including its active role in providing zero waste services.

 - SMM 2.01 Facilitation of SMM Activities.
 Boulder County supports various types of materials processing, management, and diversion-related technologies, processes, and activities to reach its zero waste and SMM goals in a fiscally responsible manner. - SMM 2.02 Scope of County Plans and Policies.
 Boulder County prepares management plans and policies as appropriate for SMM facilities, programs, education, and activities and uses the plans and policies to manage SMM resources and assets.
 The scope of planning and policies shall encompass: - a.
 The establishment, maintenance, responsible stewardship, and needed improvement of all current and future SMM related facilities county-wide. - b.
 Planning for both short- and long-range forecasting of capacity needs for capital, expansion, and operation and maintenance needs, as well as address criteria in Goal 3; - c.
-Forecasting ownership and operation scenarios and compensation formulas for all facilities to optimize environmental stewardship, materials recovery, and operational efficiencies, and ensure fiscal stability; - d.
-Establishing relationships and providing oversight and regulation of private, public, and non-profit sector collection, processing, management, and end-marketing of discarded, recyclable, compostable, and reusable materials;
+Forecasting ownership and operation scenarios and compensation formulas for all facilities to optimize environmental stewardship, materials recovery, and operational efficiencies, and ensure fiscal stability;